-Marie Sullivan was elected director of this department and treasurer of the Surface Lines Congratulations, Club, Women's Auxiliary.
-Marie.
+Marie Sullivan was elected director of this depariment and treasurer of the Surface Lines Club, Women's Auxiliary.
+Congratulations.
+Marie samples down, Lit?

 Miss Olson was quite agitated the other night when a burglar tried to get in the window of her home, and she called the "Flivver Squad" three times but they could not catch him, and a mile away Mrs. Luebkemann was startled upon opening the door of her home and finding a prowler on the porch, but he also got away before Ralph could come to her rescue.